 In this paper, we develop an approach that combines statistical analysis of simulation data and analytical modeling to get a deeper understanding of the protocol performance in the presence of mobility.
 [17] concluded that average link duration is a useful metric for relating mobility with protocol performance.
-For a given pair of nodes, link duration is defined as the time during which the two nodes are within the transmission range of each other.
-At the same time, intuitively, the protocol performance depends on the duration of a path between the source and the destination, i.e. path duration.
-Both link and path duration are formally defined in section 4.
+At the same time, intuitively, the protocol performance depends on the duration of a path between the source and the destination.
 Path duration is significantly related to link duration.
 It is actually the minimum link duration along a path.
 In general, longer the path duration, better the performance in terms of throughput and overhead.
 However, the relationship between the path duration and protocol performance (throughput and overhead) has not been categorized yet.
 In this paper, we examine the detailed statistics of link and path duration including PDFs across the "test-suite" of mobility models proposed in [17].
-We then attempt to categorize the relationship between average path duration, performance of the caching mechanism (non-propagating cache hit ratio) and protocol performance (throughput and routing overhead) as either strongly (or weakly) linearly (or non-linearly) related.
+We then attempt to categorize the relationship between the average path duration and protocol performance as either strongly (or weakly) linearly (or non-linearly) related.
+We also relate the path duration PDFs to the impact of mobility on the "building blocks" of reactive protocols.
 The contributions of this study are the following:

-- 1. Characterizing the statistics of link and path durations including PDFs for the different mobility models used in our study using simple statistical analysis.
-This also leads to a characterization of link and path durations based on the communicating traffic pattern. - 2.
-Investigating possible distributions to approximate the path duration PDF across the mobility models used.
-At moderate to high mobility, we suggest that an exponential distribution with an appropriate parameterization is a reasonable approximation to most of our studied models. - 3.
-Establishing a linear relationship, through simple first order analytical models (that are validated by simulation results), between the reciprocal of the average path duration and protocol performance (throughput and routing overhead), that helps explain several performance trends under various mobility models.
+1) Characterizing the statistics of link and path durations including PDFs for the different mobility models used in our study using simple statistical analysis.
+This also leads to a characterization of link and path durations based on the communicating traffic pattern.

+- 2) Investigating possible distributions to approximate the path duration PDF across the mobility models used.
+At moderate to high mobility, we suggest that an exponential distribution with an appropriate parameterization is a reasonable approximation for the path duration PDF across most of the models used in our study. - 3) Establishing a linear relationship, through simple first order analytical models (that are validated by simulation results), between the reciprocal of the path duration and protocol performance, that helps explain several performance trends under various mobility models. - 4) Illustrating the use of the path duration PDF to analytically model protocol performance (using the case study of the non-propagating cache hit ratio in DSR for the FW model).

-The rest of the paper is organized as follows: Section 2 gives an overview of the related work.
-Section 3 sets our work in context with the recent work in this area.
-Link and path duration are formally defined in section 4.
-Section 5 discusses our simulation setup while the results of these simulations are discussed in section 6.
-Section 7 gives first order analytical models relating the average path duration, and the protocol performance of reactive protocols using the case study of DSR.
-Our conclusions and future work are listed in section 8.
+The rest of the paper is organized as follows: Section II gives an overview of the related work.
+Section III sets our work in context with the recent work in this area.
+Link and path duration are formally defined in section IV.
+Section V discusses our simulation setup while the results of these simulations and analytical models for path duration are discussed in section VI.
+Section VII gives first order analytical models relating the path duration statistics (PDFs and averages) and the protocol performance of reactive protocols using the case study of DSR.
+Our conclusions and future work are listed in section VIII.

-2. RELATED WORK
+II.
+RELATED WORK

 In this paper, we study the detailed statistics of link and path duration including their PDFs across a rich set of mobility models.
-As mentioned in section 1, we believe such a study might help in formulating analytical models for protocol performance across these mobility models.
+As mentioned in section I, we believe such a study might help in formulating analytical models for protocol performance across these mobility models.
 However, such a thought was inspired by other pioneering work done in MANET research.

-2.1 Mobility Models:
+A. Mobility Models: